 As the Operations Bureau Commander, Captain Cid is responsible for all uniformed Patrol personnel, who respond to calls for service, as well as the Department’s Canine (K-9) Officers, Special Enforcement Teams (Bike Patrol), Mental Health Evaluation Team, and the Department’s “Type 1” Jail facility.

-As the Operations Bureau Commander, Captain Sam Agaiby is responsible for all uniformed Patrol personnel who respond to calls for service.
-During a typical Patrol Shift, there are officers assigned to each of our five Patrol Districts, which helps the Culver City Police Department maintain an impressive emergency response time of around three and one half minutes.
+Maintaining the best emergency response time possible to the Culver City community is the paramount goal of the Operations Bureau.
+In working to sustain that high-level of service, each Patrol Shift has officers assigned to each of the City’s five Patrol Districts, which helps the Culver City Police Department maintain an impressive emergency response time of around three and one half minutes.

 Captain Cid acts as the appointing authority for all personnel under his command and reports directly to the Assistant Chief of Police.